Where to stay in Turin: the best neighbourhoods (2026)

 Cons

-- Loud Thursday to Saturday
+- Loud from Thursday to Saturday

 - Uninviting station surrounds at night

-for families, trade fairs and industrial memory
+for families, trade fairs and large rooms

 What to see & do in the area